-Short-term investments consist of highly liquid money-market and bond securities and other investments with terms to maturity of four months to one year at date of purchase.
+Short-term investments consist of highly liquid money-market and bond securities and other investments with terms to maturity of greater than three months to one year at date of purchase.

 (e) Financial instruments

 Financial instruments are classified into two categories: fair value or cost.